haskell/cabal/Cabal/doc/nix-local-build.rst

 there is no programmatic way to access the location of build products.
-The location of the build products is intended to be an internal implementation detail of new-build, but we also understand that many unimplemented features (e.g., ``new-install``) can only be reasonably worked around by accessing build products directly.
+The location of the build products is intended to be an internal implementation detail of new-build, but we also understand that many unimplemented features can only be reasonably worked around by accessing build products directly.

 The location where build products can be found varies depending on the version of cabal-install: